 Pinterest can be used for SO MUCH MORE than just pinning recipes you’ll never cook and outfits you’ll never wear — it’s the least saturated platform with the mosttttt results I’ve ever seen (definitely better than instagram).. so please enjoy alllll of my tips on getting the most out of your Pinterest game in this “Pinterest Guide for Photographers” (teaching you the steps I took to reach 75.4k monthly viewers in just 2 months)!! xo

-Then make sure your name, bio, profile picture, location, and website link at the top all make it veryyyy clear who you are and what you can offer your audience (my name on pinterest is “TONI G PHOTO // Photographer” and my bio is “@tonigphoto // emotional imagery for the colorful love.
-Wedding, Elopement, Couples Photographer based in Yosemite, CA (down to travel for love + coffee)!! xo” — super clear on who I am and what I do, where I’m located, and how you can get ahold of me!!
+Make sure your name, bio, profile picture, location, and website link at the top all make it veryyyy clear who you are and what you can offer your audience (my name on pinterest is “TONI G PHOTO // Photographer” and my bio is “@tonigphoto // emotional imagery for the colorful love.
+Wedding, Elopement, Couples Photographer based in Yosemite, CA (down to travel for love + coffee)!! xo” — super clear on who I am, what I do, where I’m located, and how you can get ahold of me!!
 Do something along the same lines… without copying me word for word please lol!

 So first thing’s first… the way you pin a brand new pin to pinterest is by clicking the red arrow in the top right corner, click “create pin”, add your photo, title, description, website link, and choose the board it posts to, and hit “save”. :))